sourcegraph/about/content/blogposts/2024/nov-q-and-a-2024.md

 Whether you're maintaining legacy systems, working on large-scale applications, or simply looking to improve your development workflow, Cody is being built with your real-world needs in mind.
 We're excited to continue this journey with our community and look forward to sharing more updates in our next session.

 <YouTube
   id="zJpnDI2RE0A"
-  title="Your Cody questions answered live! - November 2024"
+  title="Your Cody questions answered live! - Full video" className="mb-4"
-  className="mb-4"
+  showTitle={true}
 />

 ---